 Welcoming you at the Sofia airport and transport to Sofia, Bulgaria's capital.
 Check-in to our hotel.
-Sofia is a city of very long history, a city full of orthodox churches, Ottoman mosques, Roman ruins and old communistic monuments, museums, art galleries, cafes and restaurants.
-In the afternoon we start an easy group walk covering the central part of the city, Alexander Nevsky Cathedral, the ancient ruins of Serdica (the ancient name of the city), St. Nedela Church.
-In the evening we have organized diner in a national Bulgarian restaurant,to start our food adventure with shopska salad, tarator, banicka, shkembe chorba, Bulgarian musaka and sarma, wine and brandy.
+Sofia is a city of long history, full of orthodox churches, Ottoman mosques, Roman ruins and old communistic monuments, museums, art galleries, cafes and restaurants.
+In the afternoon, we start an easy group walk covering the central part of the city, Alexander Nevsky Cathedral, the ancient ruins of Serdica (the ancient name of the city), St. Nedela Church.
+In the evening, we have organized dinner in a national Bulgarian restaurant to start our food adventure with "shopska" salad, tarator, banichka, shkembe chorba, Bulgarian musaka and sarma, wine and brandy.
 Overnight in Sofia.

 Day 2 Sofia – Rilla – Melnik (240 km) (B, L, D)